Strip down the dev environment to match a vanilla install

 Note that this commit must leave Vagrant working so there is no downtime for

-#2 Updated by milan over 1 year ago
+#2 Updated by milan almost 3 years ago

 I don't think this needs to be MVP, does it?